 Although it is difficult to verify Gangappa’s claim about the meeting with Mahatma Gandhi, or put a date to it, his memory of Gandhi drives his life.
 Gangappa loves to travel – travelling and patience are essential to becoming like Gandhi, he believes.

 Gangappa (who goes only by this name) says his name is now Gangulappa because that’s what people have been calling him by mistake.
 He wears a sacred thread across his chest to accentuate his Gandhi look.
-He applies kumkum to his forehead and on his feet, and sometimes acts priestly by blessing people with his hand, when in Gandhi costume.
+He applies kumkum to his forehead and on his feet, and sometimes acts 'priestly' by blessing people with his hand, when in Gandhi costume.

 Although Anjanamma has not spoken to Gangappa for two years and hates his unpredictable ways, she misses him and wants him back now.
 “Please ask him to come back.
 I don’t have a mobile phone or money to buy coffee powder for the month.
 I don’t have change for the children [their younger daughter’s two sons] when they ask me.”
-Anjanamma lives with her younger daughter in Gorantla, a village around 100 kilometres from Anantapur, where I met her.
+Anjanamma lives with their younger daughter in Gorantla, a village around 100 kilometres from Anantapur, where I met her.

 After Gangappa left home, he continued labouring in the fields.
 He started drinking more alcohol.
 In 2016, he fainted while working in the fields.
 “I stopped doing agricultural labour after Mala Punnami [an annual festival],” Gangappa remembers.
 “I braided ropes for a few days, but it didn’t pay much.”

 That was when his memory of Gandhi came to him and he decided to reinvent himself.